just-buildsystem/justbuild/doc/future-designs/profiling.md

       completing the action can be taken; in this case, the fact that this fallback was taken is also recorded.

-Additionally, `just` will receive a flag `--async-profile`, defaulting to false.
-If given, the writing of the action graphs (if `--dump-graph` or `--dump-plain-graph` is given) as well the profile (if `--profile` is given) are asynchronously written in a forked-off subprocess (note that, at the moments those files are written, `just` is single threaded) and the main process does not wait for the child (i.e., follows a fork-and-forget strategy); in this case, profiling is done only on a best-effort basis.
-Using asynchronous profile logging, the regular developer workflow is not affected by the overhead of writing these detailed machine-readable logs.

 ### `just` options `--dump-graph` and `--dump-plain-graph` become cummulative

 The options `--dump-graph` and `--dump-plain-graph` change their